Rothamsted/knetmaps.js/docs/User_Guide.md

 * **Touch gestures**: KnetMaps can also be used with touch devices.
 Touch gestures such as tap (click), hold, drag, etc. have been incorporated within KnetMaps to enable interactive exploration of networks.

 * **Labels** on concepts and relations are disabled by default.
 These can however be enabled if the user wants.
-User’s search query terms in QTLNetMiner, if found in these labels, are _highlighted_ as well.
+User’s search query terms in KnetMiner, if found in these labels, are _highlighted_ as well.

-* **Flagged** concepts: Certain concepts are rendered with a double border to highlight their imporantce. **Note:** In QTLNetMiner, this is used to highlight genes selected for visualization in KnetMaps.
+* **Flagged** concepts: Certain concepts are rendered with a double border to highlight their imporantce. **Note:** In KnetMiner, this is used to highlight genes selected for visualization in KnetMaps.

-* Concept sizes and Relation widths can vary based on user's dataset. **Note:** In QTLNetMiner, these sizes depend upon the concept's importance in accordance with the user's original search query terms.
+* Concept sizes and Relation widths can vary based on user's dataset. **Note:** In KnetMiner, these sizes depend upon the concept's importance in accordance with the user's original search query terms.

 * **Interactive Legend** that only shows those _conceptTypes_ that are present in the currently visualized network.
 Clicking on a concept icon shows _connected_ concepts of that type which are linked to all visible concepts within the current network.